 One important potential problem with this type of analysis in the present setting is that we only observe family income for individuals who apply for the scholarship program.
 But in a world with perfect information, only income-eligible families would apply for scholarships.
 Therefore, this analytic approach will only work in the present situation if a sufficiently large number of people are confused about their family's potential eligibility for the program.
-This could happen if many people believe that partial scholarships may be available, or that the scholarship income rules are not firm.
-One reason why this confusion could possibly take place is that there are different income cutoffs for participation depending on whether a student is a new or returning student; since some families can receive scholarships with incomes of 200 percent of the poverty line and others must have an income of 185 percent of the poverty line or below, some families may erroneously believe that they are eligible when they are not.
-Families may also be confused by the fact that the federal poverty line depends on household size rather than just family income.
+This could happen if many people believe that partial scholarships may be available -- something that is now possible for those renewing the scholarship -- or that the scholarship income rules are not firm.
+One reason why this confusion could possibly take place is that there are different income cutoffs for participation depending on whether a student is a new or returning student; since some families can receive full scholarships with incomes of 200 percent of the poverty line (or renewals of up to 230 percent of the poverty line) and others must have an income of 185 percent of the poverty line or below, some families may erroneously believe that they are eligible when they are not.4 Families may also be confused by the fact that the federal poverty line depends on household size rather than just family income.
 Any analysis would have to demonstrate that there are a sizeable number of people who applied for the program but could not participate because of ineligibility.